cjus/node-neo4j-presentation/presentation/readme.md

 A "thing" is represented by a **vertex** and a "link" is referred to as an **edge**.
 We can think of the vertices as representing nodes and the edges as the relationships between them.
 From here on out we'll simply refer to them as **nodes** and **links**.

-Graphs can take on real world meaning, such as revealing relationships between people.
+Graphs can take on real world meaning, such as revealing the relationships between people.
 For example, in this graph, Tom knows Alex but doesn't directly know Bill or even his neighbors, Susan and Jane.
 If Tom wanted to meet Susan, he could ask Alex to introduce them.

 <img src="alex-introduces-tom-and-susan.png" width="300"/>